Imperiex: Fictional character biography

 The embodiment of entropy, Imperiex takes the form of pure energy contained in humanoid armor.
 Since the dawn of time, he has repeatedly destroyed the universe to create a new one from the ashes of the old.
 He is first mentioned when Mongul and Superman encounter a probe of Imperiex who had arrived on Earth.
 Imperiex intends to destroy and recreate the universe, believing it to be imperfect.

-Before arriving on Earth, Imperiex obliterates countless planets, including Kalanor, Karna, Daxam, and Almerac.
+Before arriving on Earth, Imperiex obliterates countless planets, including Kalanor, Karna, Daxam, and Almerac, as well as a number of entire galaxies.
 The survivors of the dead worlds, along with Earth, Apokolips, and Brainiac 13, form a coalition, with Darkseid as its commander, to combat Imperiex.
-After arriving in the Milky Way Galaxy, Imperiex sends out probes that dig into Earth as a prelude to Imperiex's demolition.
+After arriving in the Milky Way Galaxy, Imperiex sends out probes that dig into several spots on Earth's surface as a prelude to Imperiex's demolition.

 Imperiex and Brainiac 13 are killed at the moment of the Big Bang.
 Artwork from Action Comics #782 (October 2001).

-Earth's combined forces manage to crack Imperiex's armor, only for Brainiac 13 to betray the coalition and absorb Imperiex's energy, intending to rule the universe.
-Lex Luthor activates a temporal displacement weapon, which is empowered by Apokoliptian energy.
-Using the weapon, Superman transports Imperiex's and Brainiac's consciousnesses back in time to the Big Bang, destroying them both.
+Through great effort and a few sacrifices, Earth's combined forces manage to crack Imperiex's armor, only for Brainiac 13 to betray the coalition and absorb Imperiex's energy, intending to rule the universe.
+In response, a new plan is devised, with Lex Luthor activating a temporal displacement weapon which is combined with Apokoliptian energy.
+This allows Superman to transport Imperiex's and Brainiac's consciousnesses back in time to the Big Bang, destroying them both.